alephium/www/src/content/news/gate-io-ama-with-alephium-67b50d179d72/index.md

 **A: Maud / Alephium**

-> _Our mainnet is already live and we’ve successfully implemented the innovations described in our whitepapers._ <a href="https://github.com/alephium/white-paper/"  rel="nofollow noopener"><em>https://github.com/alephium/white-paper/</em></a>
+> _Our mainnet is already live and we’ve successfully implemented the innovations described in our whitepapers._ [https://github.com/alephium/white-paper/](https://github.com/alephium/white-paper/)

 **Q: Zeliha Gün**